tomidelucca/px-ios/README.md

 + [Português](https://www.mercadopago.com.br/developers/pt/community/forum/)

 This is an open source project, so feel free to contribute.
 How?
-- Propose your own fixes, suggestions and open a pull request with the changes.
+- Fork this project and propose your own fixes, suggestions and open a pull request with the changes.

 ## 👨🏻‍💻 Author